 For a brand new option, head to the Front Porch.
 Inside security but still outdoors, it’s a 61,000-square foot plaza for ticketed guests with live entertainment and food and beverages open before, during and after stadium events.
 Bonus: Fans inside the stadium can order alcohol on Sunday before noon.

 This won’t be ready until the Falcons’ 2018 season, but the new 13-acre park will double as a tailgate-friendly parking area for about 800 cars during large events.
 Team owner and Home Depot co-founder Arthur Blank envisions a space “where we celebrate, whether it be culture, whether it be music, whether it be food, whether it be arts.”
-It will replace a portion of the Dome after it is demolished later this year.
+It will replace a portion of the Dome that was demolished on Nov.
+20, 2017.

 Also expected to go on the site: a new parking deck, and from the Georgia World Congress Center Authority, an 800-to-1,000 room hotel.